Blog

 This is the parallel similarity between martial science organizations and teachers.
 Some organizations and their instructors act more as dealerships, some offering a complete line of services whiles others just want to sell you a car.
 Then there are the organizations that align with the ideal of a manufacturer, where continued success relies on a thorough understanding of the foundational physics of any vehicle in conjunction with an ever-expanding world of integrated technologies.

-The greatest renaissance in my continued studies is the realization that 90% of the sciences specific to acupuncture and TCM have little real time application with life-protection practices.
+The greatest renaissance in my continued studies is the realization that 90% of the sciences specific to acupuncture and TCM have little real time application with martial life-protection practices.
 A person armed with a deep working knowledge of body mechanics and a superficial application of just a few TCM applications will easily overwhelm one with the reverse abilities.

 "Chinkuchi"チンクチ